enricoburi/data_vis/README.md

 # COVID-19 PandeMap 🦠

 Here you can find the Sourcecode for our Streamlit COVID-19 App!
-This project was created by Catherina, Enrico, Greshma & Patrick
+This project was created by Caterina, Enrico, Greshma & Patrick